mb-group/ai_journal_club/_sources/content/ai_pi_book/orientation_jargons_with_fixed_meanings.md

 - **DL** = ML using deep neural networks
 - **RL** = learning by interacting with an environment to maximize reward

 ---

+### Pretraining

+Content coming soon...

+### Fine-Tuning

+Content coming soon...

+### Prompting

+Content coming soon...

+### Embeddings

+Content coming soon...
+Model architecture: The structure of a neural network, including layers, types (e.g., CNN, Transformer), and how data flows through it.

+Training behavior/scheme: The process of feeding labeled data to an AI model so it can learn patterns and adjust its parameters.

+Evaluation behavior/scheme: The set of methods and metrics used to assess model performance, such as accuracy, AUROC, or precision-recall.

+Inference behavior/scheme: The process of using a trained model to make predictions on new, unseen data.

+State-of-the-art: The most advanced or highest-performing models or techniques available in the field.

+Embedding: A numerical vector representation of complex input (e.g., protein sequences), used as input to models.
+---